 - If there is no opposition to the application, the Court may grant the adoption Order at the Preliminary Hearing.

-For the legal process of applying for an adoption Order, there will be costs in terms of solicitor fees and court outlays.
-In certain cases, we may be able to offer a fixed fee package, and can discuss this with you in more detail at a first consultation.
+In certain cases, we may be able to offer a fixed fee package and can discuss this with you in more detail at first consultation.

 - Any party who has parental rights and responsibilities (usually the child's natural parents)